 If we smile at someone at the grocery store, will that add just a tiny bit of joy to their day?

-If we slow down at an onramp and allow four people onto the freeway, would that tiny decision reduce a fellow driver's stress just a tiny bit?
+If we slow down at an onramp and allow oncoming cars onto the freeway, would that tiny decision reduce a fellow driver's stress just a tiny bit?

 If we refrain from lashing out at a stranger on social media because we have differing views of life, would that reduce the level of anger in society by a tiny fraction?